Whitepaper

 ENCORE Framework v1 (UNEP-WCMC)

-The ENCORE dependency matrix maps seven sector types to ecosystem service dependencies, including water flow regulation, pollination, soil quality maintenance, and flood and storm protection, and cross-references spatial findings from water risk, land cover, ecosystem integrity, climate, and terrain modules to flag dependencies where on-the-ground data indicates elevated risk.
+The ENCORE/TEEB dependency matrix maps the nine primary sector contexts to ecosystem service dependencies, including water flow regulation, pollination, soil quality maintenance, and flood and storm protection, and cross-references spatial findings from water risk, land cover, ecosystem integrity, climate, and terrain modules to flag dependencies where local data indicates elevated risk.

 Analysis Systems